So, like many of you, I used to suffer from insomnia.

 We had a great time.

-So he writes me, he goes, 'We're having a party tonight.
+So he writes me, he goes, we're having a party tonight.

-You're in the top five is one of the great media success stories of the year, and we want you to be a part of it.'
-And I wrote him back and I said, Well, Dan, I was kind of out on a limb.
+And I wrote him back and I said, well, Dan, I was kind of out on a limb.

-I said, Why do I believe I would have been number one on the biggest loser list if in fact Hillary won?
+I said, why do I believe I would have been number one on the biggest loser list if in fact Hillary won?

-And he just writes, but he's funny.
+And he just writes, and he's funny.

 He laughs because he knows it's true.